Akhil06042002/CAD-chess/README.md

 # CAD-chess
-CAD modelled and 3D printed a full chess board
+- CAD modelled and 3D printed a full chess board
+- Used Solid-edge for modelling